-The Cassette Mover will be required to transport ITER's divertor cassettes, each weighing 9 to 10 tons, along a complex trajectory in order to negotiate the path along the divertor access duct from the transfer cask to the plasma chamber.
-This process must be executed with pinpoint accuracy since the access route is such that delicate plasma facing elements of the 3.5m-long x 2.5m-high cassette have to pass within a few centimetres of the vacuum vessel surfaces.
+The cassette mover will be required to transport ITER's divertor cassettes, each weighing 9 to 10 tonnes, along a complex trajectory in order to negotiate the path along the divertor access duct from the transfer cask to the plasma chamber.
+This process must be executed with pinpoint accuracy since the access route is such that delicate plasma facing elements of the 3.5 metre-long x 2.5 metre-high cassette have to pass within a few centimetres of the vacuum vessel surfaces.

-The 20m-long, 65-ton structure is the product of a successful collaboration between the VTT Technical Research Centre of Finland and Tampere University of Technology (TUT).
-The design and manufacture of this core prototype has taken four years under the management of Euratom and the Fusion research centres through the European Fusion Development Agreement (EFDA).
+The 20-metre-long, 65-tonne structure is the product of a successful collaboration between the VTT Technical Research Centre of Finland and Tampere University of Technology (TUT).
+The design and manufacture of this core prototype has taken four years under the management of Euratom and the fusion research centres through the European Fusion Development Agreement (EFDA).

 A new supercomputer will help us to understand the complex physical effects taking place inside ITER.
 Supercomputing is indispensable, for instance, for understanding the turbulent processes which determine the extraction of energy from the plasma at the material surfaces of the first wall of the burn chamber.
 The new computer, known as HPC-FF (High Performance Computing — for Fusion), will deliver computing power of about 100 teraflop/s and is optimally suited for the fusion scientists' simulation programs.
 The job of building and operating the computer has been given to Forschungszentrum Jülich, Germany, through the European Fusion Development Agreement (EFDA).